 The Board executes its risk oversight responsibility for risk management directly and through its committees.
 Although management is responsible for the day-to-day management of risk, throughout the year the Board regularly discusses and assesses significant risks and mitigation strategies with management.
 The Board and its appropriate committees consider risks associated with our business plans, operational efficiencies, strategic objectives, investment opportunities, financial reporting, capital structure, cybersecurity, information system infrastructure and controls, climate and others.
-For instance, the Audit Committee, which is generally responsible for oversight of financial reporting risks, reviews an annual risk assessment prepared by the internal audit department, which identifies strategic, operational and internal control risks, and informs the internal audit plan for the next fiscal year.
-The Audit Committee has also provided oversight with respect to cybersecurity matters.
-The Nominating and Governance Committee, on the other hand, oversees and advises the Board with respect to the Company's positions and practices regarding significant ESG risks, including oversight for the Company's global sustainability planning and biennial Corporate Sustainability Report, including topics related to climate-related risks and human capital matters.
+For instance, the Audit Committee, which is generally responsible for oversight of financial reporting risks, reviews an annual risk assessment prepared by our internal audit department, which identifies strategic, operational and internal control risks, and informs the internal audit plan for the next fiscal year.
+Pursuant to its charter, the Audit Committee is also responsible for oversight of risks related to information technology, information security and cybersecurity matters.
+Pursuant to its charter, the Nominating and Governance Committee is responsible to oversee and advise the Board with respect to the Company's positions and practices regarding significant ESG risks, including environmental, sustainability and climate risks and the Company's public reporting on these topics.
+The Nominating and Governance Committee Charter also provides for the committee to oversee the Company's human capital management efforts and disclosures, including talent attraction, engagement and retention.
+As described below, the Compensation Committee oversees the risks related to our compensation practices.

-In addition, the Compensation Committee and management consider, in establishing and reviewing our compensation arrangements for executives and other employees, whether these arrangements encourage unnecessary or excessive risk taking, and we believe that they do not.
-In particular, our executive compensation program reflects a balanced approach using a mix of different compensation elements without putting an undue emphasis on a single element or applicable performance measure.
+The Compensation Committee and management consider, in establishing and reviewing our compensation arrangements for executives and other employees, whether these arrangements encourage unnecessary or excessive risk taking, and we believe that they do not.
+In particular, we believe our executive compensation program reflects a balanced approach using a mix of different compensation elements without putting an undue emphasis on a single element or applicable performance measure.
 Base salaries are set at levels that are intended to avoid excessive fixed costs while simultaneously providing sufficient guaranteed annual income to mitigate incentives for executives to pursue overly risky business strategies in order to maximize short-term variable compensation.
 While annual bonus opportunities for our named executive officers generally include a pre-established, objective measure of performance for the applicable year, the Compensation Committee retains the ability to adjust the incentives based on its assessment of such other factors as it deems appropriate, and in all cases subject to an applicable maximum level.
 The Compensation Committee also has discretion to set the appropriate equity award grant levels each year (within any applicable maximum).
 The Compensation Committee's ability to exercise discretion in making these determinations helps ensure that there is a clear linkage between pay and performance over both the short- and long-term, and that performance is evaluated based on both the absolute results and the manner in which the results were achieved.

-Because equity awards make up a substantial portion of each of our executive's total compensation opportunity, there is a strong alignment between executives' interests and those of our shareholders.
+In addition, because equity awards make up a substantial portion of each of our executive's total compensation opportunity, we believe there is a strong alignment between executives' interests and those of our shareholders.
 We believe that these awards do not encourage unnecessary or excessive risk taking because the ultimate value of the awards is tied to our stock price, because grants are subject to long-term vesting schedules to help ensure that executives always have significant value tied to long-term stock price performance, and because we utilize multiple performance measures for our equity awards subject to performance-based vesting requirements.
-For example, equity awards granted to Mr. Alberini in fiscal 2023 included performance-based restricted stock units with vesting based on a three-year relative total shareholder return ("TSR") measure.
-Additionally, Mr. Paul Marciano received a restricted stock unit award in fiscal 2023 that will not become eligible to vest unless the Company achieves certain performance thresholds tied to the Company's licensing segment earnings from operations and the Company's earnings from operations.